pravals17/Bhugol/README.md

 GroundTruth: This contains the four ground truth datasets: NGPA-USA (csv files for ville, town, hill, wood suffixes), NGP-USA (csv file names NPLatLongUSA), NGPA-India (csv files for pur, adi, gaon, patti, palle), and NGP-India (csv file named NPLatLongIndia).

 ShapeFiles: This contains the shape files required for statistical analysis of patterns in place names.
-(Using the gazetteers, ArcGIS was used to create shape files)
+The shape files were created using the gazetteers for the respective countries and ArcGIS.

-SuffixesHDBSCANCLUSTERS: It includes the clusters and their centroids obtained for frequent suffixes (ArcGIS Pro was used to create clusters of place names with frequent suffixes using HDBSCAN algorithm for both the USA and India).
+SuffixesHDBSCANCLUSTERS: It includes the clusters and their centroids obtained for frequent suffixes.
+ArcGIS Pro was used to create clusters of place names with frequent suffixes using HDBSCAN algorithm for both the USA and India.

 ######################### Named Entity Recognition (NER) System ##############